simeononsecurity/simeononsecurity.ch/content/guides/empowering-cybersecurity-chatgpt-threat-detection/index.en.md

 Penetration testing is a proactive measure to identify vulnerabilities.
 ChatGPT assists in developing penetration testing plans by **suggesting potential attack vectors** and crafting realistic testing scenarios.
 This collaborative approach enhances the effectiveness of security assessments.

 ### **Penetration Testing Prompts:**
+> Assist in developing a penetration testing plan by identifying potential attack vectors and proposing testing scenarios for a web application.

 > Suggest potential attack vectors for a specified system or application in preparation for a penetration test.

 > Explain the criteria or considerations you use to recommend specific attack vectors.